SesameOne-Software/sesame-sdk/README.md

 # sesame-sdk
-Newer version of my SDK (written in pure C) used for Sesame project.
+Newer version of my CSGO SDK (written in pure C) used for the "Sesame" project.